German vice chancellor warns China of consequences of Russia stance

 Habeck emphasized that the threatened EU tariffs were not punitive tariffs like those imposed by the United States, Brazil or Turkey.
 Rather, they should ensure a level playing field, he said.

 "This is an equalization of the advantages granted and that is why it is important to first take the opportunity provided by this report and talk about it, negotiate about it," said Habeck.
-This could either lead to a different result or a different assessment or even a change in course.
+This could either lead to a different result or even a change in course.

 "Otherwise, it will certainly not be possible to prevent these countervailing duties from coming into force in order to safeguard common market access," Habeck said.